Core SDK options

 }

-The class you would use to access the SDK would be called Client
+The class you would use to access the SDK would be called Client in the ExcitingSoda namespace:

 <?php